Matferxx/SMASK/Project Details.md

 ![Day_of_week](https://github.com/user-attachments/assets/d14085bf-276c-4f4d-bd36-b4ab77015aaf)
 ![Hour_of_day](https://github.com/user-attachments/assets/59a1db10-a564-40cc-b3b1-e9139bcd6e71)

-Based on this we conclude
+Based on these graphs, I conclude that the preceding handling of the data will be:

 **hour_of_day	Numerical (Normal)**	Z-score (Standardization),